marcoandre1/marcoandre1.github.io/README.md

 </html>
 ```

 Now, this is where it becomes tricky because you need to manipulate a DOM element, _the `html` tag_, with React.
 There is not a _good way_ of doing this.
-Which means that you can do it however you want because React does not offer a straightforward solution of doing this.
+Which means that you can do it the way you want because React does not offer a straightforward solution for doing this.
 Following the Tailwind CSS docs for dark mode, I implemented a solution which works quite well without adding any extra package.
 Please, take a look at `App.js` to see how this is done and the section below for further details.

 ### Toggling Dark Mode (extra notes)

 Toggling dark mode with React and Tailwind CSS can be a pain if you are not very familiar with either of one (my case).
 Keep in mind that Tailwind CSS docs don't offer a solution to implement this feature but rather guidelines.
-You really need to understand or try your best at understanding React and Tailwind CSS to get a _nice_ result.
+You really need to understand or try your best at understanding **React** and **Tailwind CSS** to get a _nice_ result.

-Here are some of the articles that help me to implement the final solution:
+Here are some of the articles that helped me to implement the final solution:

 - [How to Use Variables within Classes](https://www.pluralsight.com/guides/how-to-use-variables-within-classes): good starting point at understanding variables within classes, which is my case because `App.js` is defined as a class.
 - [Tailwind UI docs React](https://tailwindui.com/documentation#js-react): great examples on how to implement Tailwind UI component into a React projects.
 The `DarkModeButton` component is based on the basic click handler demo.